 Which other actresses do you admire from classic movies?

-I would say that the actresses who impressed me most in the history of cinema, that I love are Katherine Hepburn, Marilyn Monroe and Marlene Dietrich.
+There are those who actresses like Katherine Hepburn, Marilyn Monroe and Marlene Dietrich.
 But for me, Louise Brooks has something special and extraordinary.
 What's special moreover, is one of the rare interviews of Louise Brooks for Italian television.
-In the interview, she proved to be very radical, very smart with severe judgments of the industry but also very understanding, very human.
+In the interview, she proved to be very radical, very smart with severe judgements of the industry but also very understanding, very human.
 I always admired her very much.

 You’ve made these epic films that document important moments in Italian history such as the story of Peppino Impastato in One Hundred Steps and the tumultuous decades of political unrest in The Best of Youth.
 What is it about these periods in time that inspire you to make films about them?